-Many of the tax mechanisms employed at the state and local levels are regressive, particularly the sales tax.
-A tax is regressive when people with lower incomes pay a larger share of their income in the tax than do those with higher incomes.
+Many tax mechanisms employed at the state and local levels are regressive, particularly the sales tax.
+A tax is regressive when people with lower incomes pay a larger share of their income than do those with higher incomes.
 They are especially problematic when they fund projects that disproportionately benefit people with higher incomes.

-In the transportation context, user fees, which tend to be regressive, can have secondary effects.
+User fees tend to be regressive.
+In the transportation context, they can have secondary effects.
 For example, the gas tax can fall disproportionately on people who drive older, less fuel-efficient cars, as well as rural residents who may have to drive longer distances than people in urban and suburban areas.
 On the other hand, user fees can have positive effects on livable communities beyond the revenue they generate.
 Some economists argue that road pricing helps offset some of the negative environmental and social impacts of automobile travel, such as air and water pollution and traffic congestion.

 Financing strategies for livable communities require balance.
 Relying solely on regressive state and local revenue mechanisms raises equity concerns.
-However, relying too heavily on fees on the industry, such as developer fees, can slow growth and development.
+However, relying too heavily on industry fees, such as developer fees, can slow growth and development.
 Transportation financing decisions can have a direct effect on people’s travel choices.
 That, in turn, affects broader livable communities’ goals such as safety, equity, and environmental protection.
-Policymakers must balance multiple community objectives in setting revenue generation policy.
+Policymakers must balance multiple community objectives in setting revenue-generation policies.

 LIVABLE COMMUNITIES FINANCING: Policy